Kettlebell319/Kettlebell319/README.md

 # Hi there, I'm Kevin Bell 👋

-👮‍♂️ I am a full-time police officer and father of three who codes by night.
+👮‍♂️ I am a full-time police officer and father of three who codes in whatever spare time i can find.
 By day, I roll around in police car.
 By evening, I build 'boring' home service businesses.
 But when the kids are asleep and the world goes quiet, I unlock the creative doors of development - turning my wild and crazy ideas into real, functional, ACTUAL apps.

 <p align="center">
   <a href="https://www.youtube.com/@OfficialKevinBell">